Bharath-Surya/Smart-Train-Finder/README.md

 - Select from multiple city pairs
 - Choose one-way or roundtrip with nights stay
-- Search for connections on selected date(s)
+- Search for connections on selected dates
 - Sort results by fastest or cheapest
 - Responsive UI